Project status: Closed

 As our city expands, we need to ensure our popular public spaces reflect the needs, interests, and routines of our diverse community, particularly women, girls, gender diverse groups and vulnerable people.

-We are looking at five (5) typical and popular urban spaces found across the city:
+We looked at five (5) typical and popular urban spaces found across the city:

 • High density, mixed activity pedestrian link – Civic - City Walk